-% Estimated floating capital 29.53
+% Estimated floating capital 29.68

-A.12. any restrictio difficult to tal communicat ether there are any restrictions (statutory, legal or otherwise) on the transfer of securities and/or in on the right to vote.
-Particularly, the existence of any type of restrictions that may make it ke control of the company through the acquisition of its shares in the market shall be red, as well as those authorization or prior notice systems that, over the acquisitions or transfers of ruments of the company, are applicable by sectoral regulations. [ √] Yes No A.13.
-Indicate whe ether the General Meeting has approved measures to counteract a public acquisition bid, aw 6/2007. [ ] [√] Yes No If so, explain inefficient: the measures approved and the terms and conditions under which the restrictions would become A.14.
-Indicate whe ether the company has issued securities that are not traded on a regulated EU market. [ ] [√] Yes No If so, indicate the different kinds of shares and, for each kind of shares, the rights and obligations conferred: B. GENE RAL MEETING B.1. , where applicable, give details, about whether there are any differences from the minimum tablished under the Companies Act with respect to the quorum and constitution of the General [ ] [√] Yes No B.2. d where applicable give details, whether there are any differences from the minimum standards under the Companies Act with respect to the adoption of corporate resolutions: [ √ ] [ ] Yes No
+A.12. any restriction difficult to tak communicate ther there are any restrictions (statutory, legal or otherwise) on the transfer of securities and/or non the right to vote.
+Particularly, the existence of any type of restrictions that may make it the control of the company through the acquisition of its shares in the market shall be ead, as well as those authorization or prior notice systems that, over the acquisitions or transfers of the company, are applicable by sectoral regulations.

+[] Yes

+[\[\]] No

+A.13.
+Indicate whet pursuant to Lo ther the General Meeting has approved measures to counteract a public acquisition bid, aw 6/2007.

+[] Yes

+[√] No

+If so, explain t inefficient: he measures approved and the terms and conditions under which the restrictions would become

+A.14.
+Indicate whe ther the company has issued securities that are not traded on a regulated EU market.

+[] [√] Yes No

+If so, indicate the different kinds of shares and, for each kind of shares, the rights and obligations conferred:

+GENE RAL MEETING

+B.1. where applicable, give details, about whether there are any differences from the minimum ablished under the Companies Act with respect to the quorum and constitution of the General

+[] [√] Yes No

+B.2. where applicable give details, whether there are any differences from the minimum standards nder the Companies Act with respect to the adoption of corporate resolutions:

+[√] [] Yes No